The Chinese Advertiser: Publication history

 Only ten surviving issues of the paper are known.
+As of 2012, six of the copies were held in Ballarat, while the remainder were held by the State Library of Victoria and the Mitchell Library.
 These have been digitized by Trove, the newspaper database of the National Library of Australia.
+Three of the issues were displayed at the Chinese Voice exhibition at the Museum of Australian Democracy at Eureka in 2015.

 Content

 The masthead of The Chinese Advertiser featured the text "Gratis" and "Read to make trade convenient".
 The earliest known issue included a mission statement calling the paper "the pioneer of Christianity and Christian civilisation among the Chinese in Australasia" alongside a biblical verse.
 It consisted of one sheet with four pages, printed on 518 by 358 mm paper originally, before switching to 567 by 444 mm.

 The paper mainly consisted of local advertisements and official notices.
-Most advertisements were local, although some from other areas (such as the Tasmania gold fields) were also included.
+Most advertisements were local, although some from other areas (such as the Tasmanian goldfields) were also included.
 Initially exclusively printed in Chinese, it became a bilingual Chinese-English paper on 11 October 1856.
 The amount of English content decreased over time, with monolingual Chinese advertisements becoming more prevalent.